20 Oct 2016

 We’ve taken the first step on our journey to provide contactless bus travel across the whole of our UK services.
 Pioneering the use of this technology on buses outside of London, contactless payment went live on our Oxfordshire services today.

 All 180 buses in the Stagecoach in Oxfordshire and Oxford Tube fleet have been fitted with state-of-the-art ticket machines that allow customers to pay for travel with their contactless credit or debit card.
-The ticket machines also accept payment by Apple Pay and Android Pay, with no additional charge to our customers who choose to use contactless payment.
+The ticket machines also accept payment by Apple Pay and Google Pay, with no additional charge to our customers who choose to use contactless payment.

 Over 4,000 ticket machines have already been ordered, with a further 3,200 scheduled to be delivered by 2017-18.
 By the end of 2018, the state-of-the-art technology will be live on all 7,200 of our buses in England, Scotland and Wales - equivalent to nearly one in four buses outside London.